 MIT GOV/LAB is partnering with civil society to test access to information laws at the local level and better understand what motivates bureaucrat behavior on transparency.

-Research December 2017
+Projects December 2017

 Data Science to Solve Social Problems